OphDub/game-time/README.md

 # Game Time: Unicorn vs Clouds (Centipede) (FE - Module 2)

 ## Project Spec:

+Atari's Arcade Classic - Centipede:
 ![Centipede screen cap](http://thelawleys.com/images/centipede/centanim.gif)

-Intent for this project was to re-create a game using HTML canvas and OOP (object-oriented programming).
+Intent for this project was to re-create an arcade game using HTML canvas and OOP (object-oriented programming).
 Our team chose the Atari classic, Centipede and replaced the traditional Centipede with clouds and the player with a Unicorn.

+Screen Cap of Unicorn vs Clouds:
 ![game screen cap](https://i.imgur.com/jez0vl2.png)

 ## Initial Setup